-Another major change in the million dollar challenge is that the JREF plans to:
+Another major change in the million dollar challenge was that the JREF planned to:

 regularly and officially highlight well-known persons in the field and challenge them directly by name.
 Those challenged will then have a six-month period during which they may respond; during that period the JREF will heavily publicize the fact that such a challenge has been issued, we will issue press releases on the matter, and we will be frequently asking that those challenged make a response.
 Tentatively, we will begin by formally challenging Uri Geller, James Van Praagh, Sylvia Browne, and John Edward, on April 1st.

 In January 2008, the JREF announced that the offer of the million dollar prize will cease on March 6, 2010.
-However, the prize is still being offered.
-Click here for the rules.
+However, the prize was still being offered under new conditions.

 There are others offering prizes to anyone who can demonstrate psychic powers.
 After collecting the million dollars from Randi, successful psychics might go to India and contact B. Premanand who will pay Rs.
 100,000 "to any person or persons who will demonstrate any psychic, supernatural of paranormal ability of any kind under satisfactory observing conditions."
-Also, "Prabir Ghosh will pay Rs.
+Also, "Prabir Ghosh at one time offered to pay Rs.
 20,00,000* to anyone who claims to possess supernatural power of any kind and proves the same without resorting to any trick in the location specified by Prabir Ghosh."

 The North Texas Skeptics offer $12,000 to any person who can demonstrate any psychic or paranormal power or ability under scientifically valid observing conditions.

-The Quebec Skeptics offer $10,000 to any astrologer who can demonstrate her craft according in a formal scientific experiment.
+The Quebec Skeptics offer 10,000 CDN$ to any astrologer who can demonstrate her craft according in a formal scientific experiment.

 The Tampa Bay Skeptics offer $1,000 to anyone able to demonstrate any paranormal phenomenon under mutually agreed-upon observing conditions.

-Finally, conjurer Chris Angel offered $1,000,000 of his own money to Uri Geller and Jim Callahan if they could psychically determine the contents of an envelope he held in his hand.
+Conjurer Chris Angel once offered $1,000,000 of his own money to Uri Geller and Jim Callahan if they could psychically determine the contents of an envelope he held in his hand.
 The offer was in response to Callahan's claim that his performance of a trick on a TV show called "Phenomenon" was aided by spirit guide.